A to Z of Destinations

 Food & Drink

-Naomi Duguid, author of new book 'Burma: Rivers of Flavors', explains how to rustle up your own Burmese food at home
+Naomi Duguid, author of 'Burma: Rivers of Flavors', explains how to rustle up your own Burmese food at home

 At morning markets in Shan areas of Burma and northern Thailand, there is always at least one vendor selling this thick, smooth, pale yellow soup for breakfast, hot and enticing, often poured over fine rice vermicelli.
 Alongside they sell Shan tofu, either in large chunks to take home or cut up and dressed as a salad.